See our latest: Biden's Student Loan Forgiveness: What it Means for You

 Opponents of student loan forgiveness say any wholesale forgiveness is unfair to borrowers who have already paid off their federal student loan debt, and argue the policy sets a precedent for more policies targeting other forms of debt, such as credit cards, mortgages and more would be forgiven.

 Additional relief, at least for education debt, seems likely.
 As student loan borrowers across the nation wait for a final decision, the Education Department has already made changes to beleaguered programs designed to lower student debt for low-income borrowers.
-Plus, President Biden extended the moratorium on repayment of federal student loans, this time until the end of August.
-It’s the sixth extension of the suspension of payments, which began under the Trump administration at the beginning of the pandemic.
-That moratorium could be extended again.

 Who Has Gotten Student Loan Help So Far?